 Only a small number of trackers were employed in metropolitan Sydney.
 A developed, urban environment was not conducive for trackers to use their skills.
 One of Isaac Grovenor’s important roles during his many years at the Redfern Depot was to break in and look after police horses.
 He does not seem to have tracked in the suburbs of Sydney.
 Trackers were in demand, however, in the undeveloped and sometimes agricultural areas of western Sydney.
 At the turn of the century, Jack Redtank from a property to the south of Cobar worked as a tracker at Parramatta and successfully tracker several offenders wanted for burglary.See Cumberland Argus 9 September 1900.

 Trackers lived in a variety of places during their employment, ideally close by so they could be called upon in an emergency.
 Some lived in the police stables and others had a small tracker’s hut out the back of the station.
 The police paddock was another common living place; some tracker’s built a hut and others camped.
 There were also examples of trackers living on the local Aboriginal reserve or station.
 In the 20th century, some trackers had a house in town, although this was rare.
 Some trackers lived with family and other community members.
 This was particularly the case when the tracker had a traditional connection to the country where he worked.
-Others, particularly those from elsewhere, lived alone.
+Others, particularly those from interstate, lived alone.

 References [ + ]